mpvosseller/koahack/README.md

 Because each exception is caught the `bugsnagHandler` wrapper will never see the error and never reports it.

-It seems to me that the instructions for Koa on AWS Lambda need to be updated to explain how to install Bugsnag as Koa middleware and/or as a Koa event handler similar to the [plain Koa integration guide](https://docs.bugsnag.com/platforms/javascript/koa/).
+It seems to me that the [instructions for Koa on AWS Lambda](https://docs.bugsnag.com/platforms/javascript/koa/aws-lambda) need to be updated to explain how to install Bugsnag as Koa middleware and as a Koa event handler similar to how the [integration guide for plain Koa](https://docs.bugsnag.com/platforms/javascript/koa) does it.

 ## Setup
 - Edit `koahack/index.js` and set your `BUGSNAG_API_KEY`